Part of Custer Gallatin National Forest

 Burning candles in the cabin is prohibited

-Firing a gun or use of any other weapon is not allowed: a) in or within 150 yards of the developed recreation site; b)across or on a road or body of water; c) in any circumstance whereby any person may be injured or property damaged
+Federal regulations prohibit firing a gun or use of any other weapon in or within 150 yards of the developed recreation site, or across or on a road or body of water, or in any circumstance whereby any person may be injured or property damaged

 Pets not recommended; solid pet wastes must be removed within 100 yards of cabin